pnlbwh/pnldash/README.md

     .pnldash/all_image_files.txt

 `.pnldash/all_image_files.txt` is a list of all the image files it finds.
-The defaults are
+The defaults extensions are

     DEFAULT_EXTS = ['.nrrd', '.nii.gz', '.nii', '.vtk', '.nhdr', '.mgz', '.dcm',
                 '.dcm.gz', '.IMA', '.IMA.gz', '.bval', '.bvec']

 which you can override in `pnldash/config.py`.
 Once this cached file exists `pnldash status` will use this file instead of crawling your project directory again, since this may take a long time.
-If you know that more files have been added to your project directory, you can update this file by running
+If you know that more files have been added to your project directory, or some files have been removed, you can update this file by running

     pnldash find

-Similarly, `.pnldash/paths.csv` (and `.pnldash/params.csv`) are reused by `pnldash status` once they have been generated.
-These cache files record all the pipeline paths specified in your `pnldash.yml` file, and may take a long time to generate if your project directory is large.
+Similarly, `.pnldash/paths.csv` and `.pnldash/params.csv` are reused by `pnldash status` once they have been generated.
+These cache csvs record all the pipeline paths and parameters specified in your `pnldash.yml` file, and may take a while to generate if your project directory is large.
 When you know that more pipeline files have been made, you can update them by running

     pnldash makepaths